gbghackerspace/www/README.md

 www
 ===

-Source for our public webspace
+Source for our public webspace.

+If you want push access, join our IRC channel and ask:

+#ghs @ Freenode